MichaelABryant/covid-19-july-31-2021/README.md

 # Project 1: COVID-19 EDA (SQL and Tableau)

 This repository is for the analysis done on the Our World in Data: COVID-19 dataset.
-Below you will find an overview of the data and code files used.
+Below you will find an overview of the data, code, and results.

 ## About the Dataset

+## SQL Queries

 ## Results